the-Gregory/SDA3_course_material/README.md

 Since Python starts every count from 0, I will name the folders and lessons from 0.
 The commit messages will be using the equivalent week as is in the schedule: So, week_0 folder means Week_1 of education and Week_5 means Week_6 of education.

-I love SDA3 course, SDA course is the best course of my life
+1st Test I love SDA3 course, SDA course is the best course of my life

-wow
+2nd Test wow

+3rd Test

+these are the changes